Common Whelk

 Accession Number: PLYMG: NH.2000.1.276

-The Common Whelk (Buccinum Undatum) is a large, predatory sea snail found in cold waters of the North Atlantic.
-Recognisable by its spiral-shaped shell, which can grow up to 10 cm long, this mollusk inhabits sandy or muddy seabeds from shallow coastal waters to depths of 1,200 meters.
+This is the Common Whelk (Buccinum undatum), a large, predatory sea snail found in the cold waters of the North Atlantic.
+Recognisable by its spiral-shaped shell, which can grow up to 10 cm long, this mollusc inhabits sandy or muddy seabeds from shallow coastal waters to depths of around 1,200 metres.

 Collected in Sheringham, Norfolk in 1916.